Salmanassar/spring-rest-security-data/README.md

 The project uses

-Backend: Spring Boot, Spring Security, Spring Data, Hibernate, PostgreSQL and Docker for image postgresql
+1) backend: Spring Boot, Spring Security, Spring Data, Hibernate and Docker for connection image Postgresql

-Frontend: JavaScript and Bootstrap
+2) frontend: JavaScript, Bootstrap and Thymeleaf

 Accessibility for registration with a role